norestrictionss/Town-of-Guilties/README.md

 2. Serial killers and mafias must kill whole players before they are shot down by the police.
 3. Police must shoot serial killers and mafias before they kill everyone.
 4. Serial killer can't be killed by mafia.
 Only police can shoot serial killer.
-5. Roles are adjusted randomly during the beginning of the game.
+5. Roles are adjusted randomly at the beginning of the game.